 Most posts also need to be updated from time to time to account for new information or emerging trends.
 Even evergreen content can get stale after a while as new research and social norms change the way we think about things.

-As a general rule of thumb, you should review your content every 90 days with a tool like Google Search Console to make sure it's doing well in the SERPs and to keep it fresh and accurate.
+As a general rule of thumb, review your content every 90 days using a tool like Google Search Console.
+Here's a quick checklist for each review cycle:

 How much does it cost to rank #1 on Google?